munificent/craftinginterpreters/book/hash-tables.md

 ^code find-entry-tombstone (1 before, 1 after)

-If we reach a truly empty entry then then the key isn't present.
+If we reach a truly empty entry, then the key isn't present.
 In that case, if we have passed a tombstone, we return its bucket instead of the later empty one.
 If we're calling `findEntry()` in order to insert a node, that lets us treat the tombstone bucket as empty and reuse it for the new entry.

 Reusing tombstone slots automatically like this helps reduce the number of tombstones wasting space in the bucket array.
 In typical use cases where there